Akeoott/akeoot-org/README.md

 # akeoot.org

-### This is my own personal website!
+### This is my own personal (Non-Professional) website!

----

-So i recently bought myself a domain, im just gonna do stuff in here that i wanna do.<br>Nothing specific happening here!

----
+I bought myself a domain XP<br>
+Currently, my bio is being hosted there but in the future, other things might get hosted there as well.